 - If Java is installed, a message will indicate which version you have.
-To run Burp, you will need Java version 9 or higher.
+To run Burp, you will need Java version 9 to 14.

 - If Java is not installed, or if your version of Java is older than 9, you will need to install a supported version of Java.
 Download the Java Runtime Environment (JRE) from Oracle and run the installer.
 Then open a new command prompt and start again.

 Once you have the correct Java version installed, you can launch Burp by entering a command such as the following:

 -Xmx4g specifies that you want to assign 4GB of memory to Burp.